cysouw/diathesis/text/c01_introduction.md

 b.
 Er berichtet alles an den Vorstand.
 :::

 In the discussion of diatheses in this book I consistently distinguish ~~governed applicatives [PBJ > OBJ]~~ and ~~governed antipassives [OBJ > PBJ]~~ when the prepositional phrase is a governed preposition.
-An example of a governed applicative is the diathesis between *arbeiten an* 'to work on' (with a governed preposition *an*) and *bearbeiten* 'to edit, adapt' [@Next], see [@sec:preverb-governed-applicative].
-An example of a governed antipassive is the diathesis between *beklagen* 'to lament' and *sich beklagen* 'to complain' (with a governed preposition *über*) [@NNext], see [@sec:reflexive-accusative-antipassive].
+An example of a governed applicative is the diathesis between *arbeiten an* 'to work on' (with a governed preposition *an*) and *bearbeiten* 'to edit, adapt' [@next], see [@sec:preverb-governed-applicative].
+An example of a governed antipassive is the diathesis between *beklagen* 'to lament' and *sich beklagen* 'to complain' (with a governed preposition *über*) [@nnext], see [@sec:reflexive-accusative-antipassive].
 However, the differentiation between the governed and non-governed applicative/antipassive does not currently allow for any promising semantic of structural generalisations, so this differentiation might grammatically be unnecessary.
 I have indicated this close affinity graphically in [@fig:objectdiatheses] by surrounding thick lines.

 :::ex
 a.
 Ich arbeite an dem Text.